 Connect With Amy

-Amy Mead is the co-founder and Director of Training for Heroic Public Speaking.
+Amy Port is the co-founder and Director of Training for Heroic Public Speaking.
 After earning her MFA in Acting from The Yale School of Drama, she spent years acting professionally in theaters such Seattle Repertory, Oregon Shakespeare and Yale Rep, and working consistently in commercials.

 Amy has assisted the Speech faculty at Yale Drama, taught acting in multiple sessions at Northwestern University, and has spent the last fifteen years mentoring teachers and speakers in bringing the hard skills of performance to their craft.